EliasAhlers/course-picker/README.md

 ## Development
 This project is built using React and TypeScript.
 To run it locally:

-1. Run `npm install` to install dependencies
+1. Run `bun install` to install dependencies
-2. Use `npm start` to run the app
+2. Use `bun run dev` to run the app

+### Building & Deployment
+To build the app for production, run `bun run build`.
+This will create a `dist` folder with the compiled files.
+I also have a deployment script that uses scp to prepare my server and deploy the app.
+You can use it via `bun run deploy`.

 ## Disclaimer
 This tool is for planning purposes only.
 The accuracy of course data is not guaranteed, and users should verify all information with official university sources.